Using GIMP bump map tool as a watermark for photos

 Preamble

-I have split this tutorial into two different levels.
+I have split the tutorial into two different levels.

 The one on this page is for people reasonably familiar with the GIMP interface and image manipulation commands.